 Gestifute, the agency that represents Ronaldo and owned by the businessman and agent Jorge Mendes, said in a statement that there was no offshore structure designed to evade taxes.

 On Tuesday, the Spanish tax authorities launched a formal complaint against the Real Madrid footballer, accusing him of hiding revenues generated from his image rights.

-Prosecutors alleged that between 2011 and 2014 he entered a “business structure” in 2010 in a “conscious” and “voluntary” as a means to intentionally not declare income.
+Ronaldo has been charged with four crimes committed between 2011 and 2014, after entering a “business structure” in 2010 in a “conscious” and “voluntary” way.

 But Gestifute said Ronaldo used the same structure he had in the UK, when he was playing for Manchester United between 2003 and 2009.

 The statement said that Ronaldo “never had a tax problem, contrary to what the Spanish Prosecutors insinuates”.